pavannagur123/PE6201-EMERGING-AI-TECHNOLOGIES-GROUP-1/README.md

 ## Safety boundary

 All records are synthetic.
 Read tools access local fixture files.
 The gated decision action writes only a simulated local record and never contacts a member or live insurer system.

+## V2 Rerun Results and Selected Run for Calculations

+V2 was rerun, and both runs are included in the repository.
+The report and cost calculations use the earlier run consistently.
+Differences between the saved results reflect variation across runs of the same V2 configuration, not a change in the version.